Yorktown Serves Up More Than Just a View!

 Life is short; eat dessert first!
 That’s the motto at Carrot Tree Kitchens where owner Debi and her staff bake cakes fresh from scratch, daily.
 While they're probably best known for their signature triple-layer carrot cake filled with decadent cream cheese frosting—the bakery serves up a variety of delicious desserts for every palate.
 With so many options from which to choose, why pick just one?
 We certainly never do!

 Sweets aren't all you'll find on the menu.
-This small restaurant serves up southern favorites like Ham and Buttermilk Biscuits, Brunswick Stew, and Pimiento Cheese.
-Choose from salads, the quiche of the day, and a variety of different wraps.
-Each is named after the history in the area or a local attraction within it like the Alliance, 1776, and U.S Grant.
+This small restaurant serves up scrumptious sandwiches, soups, salads, and wraps.
+Each wrap is named after the history in the area or a local attraction within it like the Alliance, 1776, and U.S Grant.
 The Yorktown Onion comes with mixed greens, hummus, carrots, olives, cucumbers, and red onion.
 And The Bellfield is filled with chicken salad, bacon, lettuce, and tomato.
-You'll find the full menu here.
+See what they dish up here.

 On beautiful days, Carrot Tree always has a seat waiting for you on the patio, or you can choose from their grab-and-go options and enjoy your lunch on one of the many benches along the Riverwalk.
 They are also offering limited seating inside.
-If you'd prefer to call ahead or order online, just scroll down on the homepage of their website.
+Need to pick up your food?
+Call ahead or order online.

 This adorable locally owned Japanese corner shop and restaurant offers authentic oriental dishes such as sushi, salads, and a signature Korean dish known as Bulgogi Dup Bap.